mmolerous/ORRT/README.txt

 	 subset, solve Problem (3)-(5) for a wide grid of values (lambda^L,lambda^G) on the training subset after scaling and make predictions on the test subset after rescaling.

-In each specific py file, a more detailed description of the program, such as the inputs and outputs, can be found.
+In each specific .py file, a more detailed description of the program, such as the inputs and outputs, can be found.